DOVER KENT ARCHIVES

 Above photo, date unknown by Stu Fyles.

-When built it was built to depict a Kentish Oast House.
+When built it was rebuilt at some time to depict a Kentish Oast House.

 In 1791, Thomas Halk Sutton senior was a maltster, preparing grain for the making of beer, at the "Duke of Marlborough".
 Two years later he became the innkeeper at the "Saracen’s Head."